acidrums4/ideawave/_conferences/2012/turquoise-battery-project-creating-superior-economical-batteries.md

 cell in the 1880s.

 What’s in a battery? [show & explain parts]

--case
+* Case
--electrode briquettes
+* Electrode briquettes
--current collectors & terminals
+* Current collectors & terminals
--electrolyte
+* Electrolyte

 But all common metals including nickel corrode in salt anodes.
 Carbon rods and graphite sheets gave poor results.
 So I invented ‘grafpoxy’, a conductive